emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 This directory has three directories, `css/`, `images/`, and `resources/`.
 The `css/` directory contains all of the CSS files in this site.
 They're all called together in `style.scss`.
 The CSS in the project is loaded inside the `_includes/head.html`.
 This site also uses [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for a lot of its CSS, including the navigation bar, headers, responsive page, etc.

 The `images/` directory gives me a place to store all of the images this site uses.
-To call a specific resource, you can either ask for it in HTML:
+To call a specific image, you can either ask for it in HTML:
 ```html
 <div>
   <img class="my-image" src="/assets/images/picture-01.jpg" alt="Picture 1">